Choosing the Right Reel

 The material and quality of the reel with gear features and the ball bearings will make it a good reel to buy.
 So make a choice that suits you best.
 These reels may come with numbers, like 2500, 250, or two-digits like 25; these are considered the same size of reel.

-Casting reels or bait-caster reels are angling reels that sit on top of the casting rod.
+Casting reels or baitcasting reels are angling reels that sit on top of the casting rod.
 These reels revolve around the spools.
-These spools will feed the line off and wind it straight back on the rod guides, thus avoiding any line-twisting and further allowing a great casting distance for the light to heavy baits.
+These spools will feed the line off and wind it straight back on the rod guides, thus avoiding any line-twisting and further allowing a great casting distance for heavier baits.

 Its gears are instrumental for the speed, with which the spool will retrieve the line using a level-wind system for laying the line on the spool in an even manner.